Addiction

 Figure 1

 I think there are many technical definitions of addiction.
-Informally, addictions are a conflict the desire to get a hit right now in a way that sabotages longer-term desires.
+Informally, addictions are a conflict between the desire to get a hit right now and longer-term desires.
 Or maybe habits that seem worth continuing while we have them, but we are glad to avoid when we stop.
 That includes social media, of course: Allcott et al. (2019).

-Not much to say here right now; Perhaps see weaponised addiction for some hot takes.
+Not much to say here right now; perhaps see weaponised addiction for some hot takes, and think about attention hacks and so on.

 1 Neurobiological pathways

-What does the role of opiate agonists say?
+What does the role of opiate agonists say about how addictions work?
+And how they should be treated?
 Aboujaoude and Salame (2016):

 2 Superstimuli and adversarial attacks on our urges